weewx/weewx/docs_src/custom/json-generator.md

     generator_list = weewx.cheetahgenerator.CheetahGenerator, weewx.jsongenerator.JSONGenerator
 ```

 That is enough.
-Without any further configuration the generator reads the existing
+Without any further configuration the generator reads the
-`[ImageGenerator]` section, so **every plot you have ever defined — including ones you
+existing `[ImageGenerator]` section, so **every plot you have ever defined,
-added by hand years ago — is available as JSON immediately.**
+including ones you added by hand years ago, is available as JSON immediately.**

 ## What it writes